rust-lang/rfcs/text/0000-stable-wakers.md

 ## No API breakage

-An alternative would be to keep the `extern "rust" fn`s in the API, but add automatically constructed function call adaptators to `RawWakerVTable`'s fields:
+An alternative would be to keep the `extern "rust" fn`s in the API, but add automatically constructed function call adapters to `RawWakerVTable`'s fields:
 ```rust
 #[repr(C)]
 pub struct RawWakerVTable {